 Jitter buffer configuration requirements

-However, jitter buffers must be correctly configured to be effective.
-A jitter buffer configuration is typically 30 milliseconds to 50 ms. Adaptive jitter buffers, which can adjust their size dynamically, can be configured to up to 100 ms to 200 ms. Be sure to configure your jitter buffer correctly because you don't want the solution to become the problem.
+Enabling buffering on a device should only be done in response to a need.
+Jitter buffers must be correctly configured to be effective.
+A jitter buffer configuration is typically 30 milliseconds to 50 ms. Adaptive jitter buffers, which can adjust their size dynamically, can be configured up to 100 ms to 200 ms. Be sure to configure a jitter buffer correctly because you don't want the solution to become the problem.

 If a jitter buffer is too small, an excessive number of packets may be discarded.
 This can lead to call quality degradation.
 Alternatively, a jitter buffer that's too large can result in conversational difficulty caused by additional delay and echo.

 It is important to understand the function and capabilities of your equipment.
 Jitter buffers can help those without the best network conditions, but enabling them should only be done as needed.

 Editor's note: This article was originally written by Matt Brunk and updated by Carrie Goetz to improve the reader experience.